Difference Between PFS and CFP

 You don’t need to get confused about CFP and PFS.
 If you are eligible for the CFP exam and CPA examCPA ExamA Certified Public Accountant (CPA) is a US state board-issued license to practice the accounting profession, you will already meet PFS requirements.
 Thereby, you don’t need to sit for the PFS exam.

-In this article, we will go deep and see what you need to do to earn CFP and PFS designations.
-But if you ever feel you don’t need CFP, simply enrol yourself for CPA and study hard.
+This article will go deep and see what you need to do to earn CFP and PFS designations.
+But if you ever feel you don’t need CFP, enroll yourself for a CPA and study hard.
 As you can’t sit for PFS without qualifying for CPA first, it’s wiser to study well.

 So let’s look at both of these certifications in detail and then make an informed decision at the end of this article.